d10r/sf-dune-utils/README.md

 - `SUP_METRICS_TABLE_NAME` - Name of the table to sync to.
 Default: `sup_metrics_history`
 - `SUP_METRICS_INIT` - Set to `true` to initialize the table: create it (if not exists), clear all data, and load preset data from `sup_metrics_preset.csv`.
 Used for initial setup or rebuilding the table from scratch.
+In order to download the current data, you can run `poetry run python sup_metrics_download.py`.

 ## Output